DotDev262/Build-A-Site-GDSC/README.md

 * **Pomodoro Timer:**
 * Set custom work and break intervals.
-@@ -15,3 +31,61 @@ This is a web application designed to help you stay focused and productive.
-It f

 * **Goals Tracker:**
 * Set long-term and short-term goals.
 * Track progress towards goals.